 By Laura Morrison, February 2014

+If you are considering continued education after your undergraduate degree, you might wonder what the differences are between the Masters vs PhD.
 Just as there are many reasons people choose to go to graduate school, there are many options from which they may choose.
-If you have selected a field of study, you may be wondering whether you should get a Masters or PhD degree.
+If you have selected a field of study, you may be wondering whether you should spend your graduate years in a Masters degree program or a Phd degree program.
 Here are some things to consider.

 The old adage "time is money" was never so true as with graduate school; as a PhD takes longer to complete, it also requires more money.
 (Not that a Masters degree is cheap either!)
 The flip side to this is that a PhD may yield a higher salary upon completion and is therefore worth the increased cost long term.